US vice president, top officials visit UAE to pay respects

 Iranian Foreign Minister Hossein Amirabdollahian made a rare trip to Abu Dhabi that appeared to coincide with the U.S. trip.
 Iran has refused to meet American officials face-to-face, even as they negotiate a return to Tehran’s tattered nuclear accord with world powers.

-Iran’s hard-line President Ebrahim Raisi also lauded Sheikh Mohammed’s ascension, a sign of the pragmatic relationship between the neighbors that support opposite sides in Yemen’s disastrous war, harbor a long-running territorial dispute over islands in the Persian Gulf and yet retain crucial trade links despite sanctions.
+Iran’s hard-line President Ebrahim Raisi also lauded Sheikh Mohammed’s ascension, a sign of the pragmatic relationship between the neighbors that support opposite sides in Yemen’s devastating war, harbor a long-running territorial dispute over islands in the Persian Gulf and yet retain crucial trade links despite sanctions.

 Mohammed bin Salman, Saudi Arabia’s own upstart crown prince and de facto ruler who is close to Sheikh Mohammed, also paid a condolence visit to the UAE on Monday, jetting to Abu Dhabi after escorting his father King Salman out of a hospital in the kingdom where he had undergone medical tests.